-This topic describes the indexing of catalog content using the Episerver Search & Navigation-Commerce integration with Commerce.
+This topic describes the indexing of catalog content using the Episerver Search & Navigation (formerly Find) - Commerce integration.

 How it works

 To index typed catalog content on a site, install the NuGet package EPiServer.Find.Commerce.
 Catalog content is indexed in the same way that pages are indexed in CMS.
 Use the indexed items when you make queries against the native Episerver Search & Navigation API.